 4. Boys Shouldn’t Play with Dolls

 Sadly, many fathers discourage their sons from playing with dolls.
 They instead give their sons trucks and wooden blocks to play with to encourage masculine social identity formations from a young age.
+This is a quintessential example of gender socialization.

 This may be because of a long-standing idea that girls should be trained to be interested in babies and raising children while boys should be interested in machinery and physical work.